BeyondMicroControl/AsciiCAD/docs/design.md

 This document is a **requirements / policy specification** for **detecting** and **interpreting** schematic features on a 2D **UTF‑8 (Unicode)** character grid.

-- **MUST / MUST NOT / SHOULD / MAY** are used with their common RFC-style meaning.
+- **must / must not / should / may** are used with their common RFC-style meaning (lowercase to improve readability).
 - All rules in this document are **about detection and interpretation**, not about UI rendering.

 **Single representation layer:**